JohnMulligan/plotly_visualization_workshop/python_citation_sankeys/Readme.md

 *NOTE!* This won't run without API access to the table.
-1. Get a copy of the base from https://airtable.com/invite/l?inviteId=invjv5uAHuO6FiMYo&inviteToken=b74071af24bdf6104c8fe779e3fd4c0e734b15f9217b4ee0bf91477b438cc5f9
+1. Get a copy of the base from https://airtable.com/invite/l?inviteId=invcSCxZRdNJErGrK&inviteToken=b74b70e33e12b862900721468ac80bb1eb863b2da5e29c3998ff728adc7c86d5
-1. Get an airtable API key and base ID: https://support.airtable.com/hc/en-us/articles/360056249614
+1. Get an airtable API key and base ID: https://airtable.com/account
 1. Fill in the details in the file airtablekeys.json
+1. You can see API examples/documentation that you can nearly copy and paste in this interface: https://airtable.com/api

 # Dash Sankey from Airtable

 This repo contains a Python app that:
-1. Pulls entries from a specific airtable: https://airtable.com/tblv95c9K2woWnWDF/viwJu67h36bsF6LtT?blocks=hide
+1. Pulls entries from the specific airtable linked above
 1. Rolls them up into cited authors & their works
 1. Renders these as a Sankey diagram in Dash

 *Instructions on installing this application locally and on heroku, dockerized or with virtualenvironments, follow*

 # With Docker